 Analyze social listening results.

-As a part of your social listening research, you should look for following things:
+As a part of your social listening research, you should look for the following things:

 - How many people are currently talking about the product in question?